• About

 The Psychology of Hair Colour: How It Influences Perception

-Research shows that blondes are often perceived as fun-loving and approachable, but at times may be unfairly stereotyped as less intellectual.
+Research shows that blondes are often perceived as fun loving and approachable, but at times may be unfairly stereotyped as less intellectual.
 Brunettes, on the other hand, are typically seen as serious, reliable, and smart, qualities which can be highly advantageous in professional settings.
-Redheads might find themselves associated with fiery personalities and a strong-willed nature.
+Redheads might find themselves associated with fiery personalities and a strong willed nature.
 These stereotypes, whether valid or not, can greatly affect the way individuals with these hair colours navigate social and professional circles.

-When we consider the influence of hair colour on perception, it’s imperative to note the role of contrast and novelty.
+When we consider the influence of hair colour on perception, it is imperative to note the role of contrast and novelty.
 For instance, in regions where a particular hair colour is scarce, individuals with that colour may find themselves the object of increased attention simply due to rarity.
 Such attention can have a range of effects, from positive reinforcement to objectification.

 The Impact of Hair Colour on First Impressions